-- A solar PV system must be placed into service before December 31, 2019, to claim the ITC
+- A solar energy PV system must be placed into service before December 31, 2020, to claim the ITC

 - There is no maximum amount that can be claimed

-Am I eligible to claim the investment tax credit?
+Am I eligible to claim the solar investment tax credit?

-You might be eligible for this tax credit if you meet all of the following criteria:
+You might be eligible for the solar investment tax credit if you meet all of the following criteria:

 - The solar PV system is located at a residential location in the U.S. (but not necessarily your primary residence).